kilinchar/aci_subscribe/README.md

 ## How To Install

-Subscriber can be used alone with running aci_subscriber script alone or it can be used in containerised way.
+Subscriber can be used alone with running aci_subscriber script alone or it can be used in containerized way.